 It’s not unusual for businesses in the retail sector to struggle with managing human capital.
-With high turnover and a strong reliance on seasonal and part time staff it’s essential to develop a set of retail onboarding best practices for a more effective hiring process.
+With high turnover and a strong reliance on seasonal and part time staff, it’s essential to develop a set of retail onboarding best practices for a more effective hiring process.
 Here are four retail onboarding best practices that could have a very positive impact.

 #1 Onboard Before the Rush

 First of all, don’t wait until the last minute to hire new employees during high traffic times of the year.
 Having brand new employees on the floor can simply add to the chaos.
 This places an additional burden on full-time and experienced workers.
-Schedule onboarding and training to take place before the upsurge in shopping activity.
+Schedule the onboarding process and training to take place before the upsurge in shopping activity.
 This provides time for new hires to familiarize themselves with their job duties.
 This leads to less resentment among long term employees.